stedman/grade-fetch/README.md

             * Configuring [ESLint rules](https://eslint.org/docs/rules/) is the most important step.
 While there are several options out there, the [Airbnb config](https://www.npmjs.com/package/eslint-config-airbnb) remains one of the most ubiquitous and practical to use.
 The rules are reasonable, are very [well-documented](https://github.com/airbnb/javascript), and can be easily overrided locally.
         3. [x] Install [Prettier](https://prettier.io).
             * Prettier is the newest player here and takes code formatting one extra step.
 Its basic rules are applied upon save to reformat indents, line length, quotation marks, etc.
-2. Scrape student information from school website.
+2. Harvest student information from school website.
     1. [x] Install [Puppeteer](https://pptr.dev/).
         * Puppeteer is a headless Chrome library that can be used to access web pages and their content via a robust API.
         * API ref: https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md